lonelycoder306/plox/docs/Instructions.md

   * The default case (if any) will also run if fallthrough behavior is enabled.
   * There is no issue in excluding the default case altogether.
 This will not result in any warnings or errors.
 * Since the structure internally uses comparison to verify a case-hit, the usability of the structure for complex, custom-type objects remains a work in progress.

+### Static Variables in Functions
+* This implementation supports the declaration of static variables (strictly) within functions.
+* To declare a static variable, add the modifier `state` before keyword `var`, as below:
+  `state var x = 1;`
+* Static variables in this implementation cannot be fixed-value variables.
+This also means that you can assign to them as you wish.
+* Declaring a static variable outside of a function leads to an error.

 ### Testing and Clean-up
 * The tests check expected output and error messages for a wide number of different test cases which check multiple features, including edge cases.